ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 | Reader | View all resources (such as SSH keys, storage volumes, and network settings).
 You cannot make any changes to the resources. |
 | Manager | You can configure all resources.
 The following are some of the actions you can perform: \n * Create instances \n * Increase storage volume sizes \n * Create SSH keys \n * Modify network settings \n * Create boot images \n * Delete storage volumes |
 {: caption="Table 2.
 IAM service access roles" caption-side="bottom"}

+To see the complete list of actions for each specific role, see the [Manage authorizations](https://cloud.ibm.com/iam/authorizations){: external} page in IBM Cloud.

 ## Access roles requirements for Power System Virtual Server
 {: #access-roles-requirement}